asyncapi/website/markdown/blog/2024-december-and-paris.md

   className="text-center"
 />

-Hugo then shared how the AsyncAPI Initiative is not only in charge of the specification but has created open-source projects to make it easier for developers to work with the specification documents.
+[Hugo Guerrero](https://www.linkedin.com/in/hugoguerrero/) then shared how the AsyncAPI Initiative is not only in charge of the specification but has created open-source projects to make it easier for developers to work with the specification documents.

 <Figure
   src="/img/posts/paris-conf-2024/hugo.webp"